Bria Delaney is a litigator with experience in complex commercial and class action litigation.

 - State Bar of New York

-- United States District Court: Southern District of New York, Eastern District of New York
+- United States District Courts: Southern District of New York, Eastern District of New York

 - United States Court of Appeals: Sixth Circuit